logicxd/til/iOS/properties.md

    * It copies the value of the object that it assigns to, makes a new instance with those values to make a clone, and takes strong ownership of that copy.
 So modifications to the copied object doesn't affect the original object.
    * User must implement `<NSCopying>` in order to use `copy`.

+* `assign`
+   * This is used for primitives.
+Tells compiler how to set the setter method for assignment.

+* `retain` (Might not be used anymore after ARC-Auto Reference Counting)
+   * This is used when the attribute is a pointer to an object.

 ####How would you make use of these Properties?

 You would make use of these properties as you are implementing your methods in `Person.m`.